 Often 5 years ago or more, websites were just a way of showing that you’re a legitimate business.
 A lot of the time, websites were set up like digital business cards.
 This still happens today, especially with businesses that are just starting up.

 What we’ve learned since the trend of business card websites, is that the website should serve as much more than that.
 It should act as a component of your sales team, and help you generate leads.
+The strategy of your new website will still show off the credibility of your businesses, but also act as an additional path to sales.

 Is Your Website Capable Of Achieving What You Want It to Now?

 Sometimes websites are built off a template, even the really good ones that have excellent graphic design.
 So, your site may not be architecturally capable of hosting features that you’d like to use now.
+A new website that’s more customized can be tailored exactly to your purpose and goals.

 The Construction Analogy